edu LIBRARY

 If, you are not getting any offers, even after you have lowered your rates, it is time to go back to square one and re-assess your own portfolio, your look, the market and your goals.

-5. Nude modeling
+5. Nude Modeling

 Due to the supply and demand principle, models willing to pose nude will be able to charge more and will likely get more work.
 That is because there are many beautiful girls who are willing to pose clothed for free/little money, but it is more difficult to find good models who pose nude.
 With that being said, carefully consider the consequences of posing nude and whether or not the money is worth it for you.
 You are the only one to make that decision.